 Training in Prior Learning Assessment:

-An employee required to perform prior learning assessment responsibilities as part of his/her workload, has a right to Employer-paid training time and expenses, in the methodology and application of prior learning assessment as necessary for the assigned task.
+An employee required to perform prior learning assessment responsibilities as part of their workload, has a right to Employer-paid training time and expenses, in the methodology and application of prior learning assessment as necessary for the assigned task.

 Prior Learning Assessment Coordinators

 Prior Learning Assessment coordinators will be faculty or instructional bargaining unit members.

 Prior Learning Assessment (PLA) assignments shall be provided on a voluntary basis as an addition to an individual faculty member’s assigned workload.
 A PLA assignment will be provided by agreement of the faculty member, Chair and Dean.

 An individual faculty member may accept PLA assignments for up to a maximum of ten (10) students and not exceeding 30 credits in an academic year (e.g., ten (10) 3-credit PLA assignments = 30 PLA credits).
 Acceptance of PLA assignments for more than ten students or totaling more than thirty (30) credits in an academic year requires the written approval of the VIUFA Chief Personnel Steward and the Vice President, Instruction.

 PLA assignments will be identified on the workload report and considered as part of the non-teaching responsibilities of VIUFA instructional faculty to be referenced in formal evaluations (Article 8.1).